Group 18 elements of the modern periodic table

-The group 18 of the modern periodic table consists of noble gases.
-Helium, neon, argon, krypton, xenon, and radon are the noble gases.
+Group 18 of the modern periodic table consists of noble gases.
+Helium, neon, argon, krypton, xenon, and radon are noble gases.
 These gases are monoatomic and chemically inert under normal conditions and hence are also named as inert gases.
-These gases are present in very small quantities in the atmosphere and so they are also called as rare gases.
+These gases are present in very small quantities in the atmosphere and so they are also called rare gases.
 Radon possesses radioactive characteristics.
 These gases were not discovered at Mendeleev’s time, so he did not specify any place for them in the periodic table.
-Later on, a new group known as zero group was created to place them in the modern periodic table.
+Later on, a new group known as zero groups were created to place them in the modern periodic table.
 According to the IUPAC conventions, group zero has been renamed to group 18.

 Physical and chemical properties of group 18 elements